YZ0314/Sitemate-challenge/README.md

 ## Project Overview

 This project includes a backend API and a frontend React application.
 The backend API is built using Node.js and Express framework, and uses SQLite for data storage.
 The frontend React application interacts with the API and displays data.
-The project also includes Docker support for easy deployment and running.
 ## Features

 ### Backend API